HomeBlogThe importance of accessing always up-to-date company registered offices

 Another possible distinction, especially in the case of very large companies or those with a geographically distributed presence, is that between the registered office and tax domicile.
 Just as with the administrative center, the tax domicile may also be associated with a separate address.

-Even in this case, the registered office remains the sole reference point for official communications from other authorities and bodies, as well as the only official address shown in the Chamber of Commerce report (together with the addresses of local units).
+Even in this case, the registered office remains the sole reference point for official communications from other authorities and bodies, as well as the only official address shown such as the Chamber of Commerce registration in Italy or the KBIS extract in France.

 Company registered office: why choosing official data matters